jundalisay/spblist/content/en/research/ancient/mayan/popol/part-1/chapter-02b.md

 They existed and multiplied.

-They had daughters, they had sons, these wooden figures.
+They had daughters, they had sons, these wooden figures.*

+{{< n n="These were the Atlanteans" >}}

 But they did not have souls, nor minds, they did not remember their Creator, their Maker.
 They walked on all fours, aimlessly*.

-{{< n n="This was the Homo Erectus species" >}}

 They no longer remembered the Heart of Heaven and therefore they fell out of favor.